1993 Milwaukee cryptosporidiosis outbreak: History

-Cryptosporidium is a chlorine-resistant enteric pathogen that causes a gastrointestinal illness (cryptosporidiosis) with symptoms such as diarrhea.
-Independent tests were run through the Milwaukee Public Health Laboratory, to test stool samples for Cryptosporidium.
-On April 7, two days after initial reports, Mayor John Norquist issued a ten-day boil order for resident to boil their drinking water, though it still left residents vulnerable to Cryptosporidium through bathing, showering, and washing hands or clothes.
+Causes

-The root cause of epidemic was never officially identified; however, it was most likely the result of human error at the Howard Avenue Water Treatment Plant.
-Initially it was suspected to be caused by the cattle genotype due to runoff from pastures.
+The root cause of the epidemic was never officially identified; however, it was most likely the result of human error at the Howard Avenue Water Treatment Plant.
+Initially it was suspected to be caused by runoff from upstream cattle pastures.
 It was also thought that melting ice and snowmelt carrying Cryptosporidium may have entered the water treatment plants through Lake Michigan.

-MacKenzie et al. and the CDC showed that this outbreak was caused by Cryptosporidium oocysts that passed through the filtration system of one of the city's water-treatment plants, arising from a sewage treatment plant's outlet 2 miles upstream in Lake Michigan.
-This abnormal condition at the water purification plant lasted from March 23 through April 8, after which, the plant was shut down.
+Mac Kenzie et al. and the CDC showed that this outbreak was caused by Cryptosporidium oocysts that passed through the filtration system of one of the city's water-treatment plants, arising from a sewage treatment plant's outlet two miles upstream in Lake Michigan.
+This abnormal condition at the water purification plant lasted from March 23 through April 8, after which the plant was shut down.
+The increased turbidity of the treated water was mitigated by the added flocculant polyaluminum chloride, but peaked again on April 5 after the plant changed to alum three days prior.
 Over the span of approximately two weeks, 403,000 of an estimated 1.61 million residents in the Milwaukee area (of which 880,000 were served by the malfunctioning treatment plant) became ill with the stomach cramps, fever, diarrhea and dehydration caused by the pathogen.
 After the outbreak, cryptosporidiosis antibody rates among Milwaukee children reached 80%, compared to only 10% prior to the outbreak.
 Deaths have been attributed to this outbreak, mostly among the elderly and immunocompromised people, such as people with AIDS.

+Social impact

+Reports of gastrointestinal illness began in April 1993; however, studies occurring after the outbreak confirmed that there were echoes of the epidemic beyond initial contamination as the population contracted the illness through secondary transmission.
+This resulted in negative public sentiment toward Milwaukee Water Works.
+Carrie Lewis, superintendent of Milwaukee water works in 2015, explained that "people had been hurt, they felt let down by their drinking water and it took a long time for them to believe that we knew what we were doing again," It took ten years for Milwaukee citizens to begin to trust the public water supply again with the help of frequent community outreach by the utility.

+Current treatment in Milwaukee

+Currently, Milwaukee consistently scores as one of the highest drinking water qualities in the state.
+This is due to $508 million invested in water treatment and monitoring improvements since the outbreak.
+Improvements in treatment include: